Skip to main content

 Here, the dependent variable could be the scores on the PHQ-9 assessment tool, which provisionally diagnoses depression.
 The independent variable might be the amount of alcohol a participant ingests.

-Of course, dependent variable examples abound.
-We couldn't possibly exhaust all of them.
-But with the information and slew of examples in this piece, you should be well-positioned to make your next experiment a resounding success.
+Dependent variable examples abound—we couldn’t possibly exhaust them all.
+But with the information and examples in this piece, you’re well-positioned to design your next experiment with confidence.

 Final words